How to incentivise your staff without money

 Cash rewards

-• This is a more straightforward way to reward ALL employees in one go.
+• This can be a more straightforward way to reward ALL employees in one go.

 • Staff are free to choose how and where they spend the reward.